teq-niq/pingfed-automation/Setup.md

 git clone -b main https://github.com/teq-niq/pingfed-automation.git
 Read pingfed-automation\downloads\downloadnotes.txt.
 <ins>Download the files as mentioned here into **"pingfed-automation\downloads"** folder.</ins>
 In command prompt/terminal navigate to pingfed-automation folder.
+For convenience We will run all our commands from this location only.
-Run “mvn clean package” in command prompt.
+Run “.\gradlew clean build” in command prompt.
+This might take some time on first run.
 <img width="420" alt="build" src="https://user-images.githubusercontent.com/14346578/210153578-7bab1333-c9c4-441c-841f-3636dcab39b4.png">
 Wait for it to finish successfully.
 <img width="447" alt="buildresult" src="https://user-images.githubusercontent.com/14346578/210246321-280ce33f-fa8a-4448-8826-3ef2efbb6475.png">